aaaaaa123456789/libplum/docs/tutorial.md

 Throughout this tutorial, whenever an image was created by [`plum_load_image`][load], that image's memory was later released by [`plum_destroy_image`][destroy].
-This function releases all memory associated to an image that has been allocated by the library.
+This function releases all memory associated with an image that has been allocated by the library.
-However, memory associated to an image isn't limited to what [`plum_load_image`][load] allocates.
+However, memory associated with an image isn't limited to what [`plum_load_image`][load] allocates.
-This facility is made available to the user as well, so that users can allocate memory associated to an image that will later be released all at once by [`plum_destroy_image`][destroy].
+This facility is made available to the user as well, so that users can allocate memory associated with an image that will later be released all at once by [`plum_destroy_image`][destroy].

 Memory allocations are tracked through the `allocator` member of the [`plum_image`][image] struct.
 This is a private-use member that the library uses for this purpose; it must not be modified by user code.

-The [`plum_malloc`][malloc] and [`plum_calloc`][calloc] functions will allocate memory in the same way as their standard library counterparts, but the memory they allocate will be associated to an image.
+The [`plum_malloc`][malloc] and [`plum_calloc`][calloc] functions will allocate memory in the same way as their standard library counterparts, but the memory they allocate will be associated with an image.
 Their first argument is the image they will associate the memory with, and their second argument is the size of the buffer that will be allocated.
 The [`plum_realloc`][realloc] function can be used to redimension a buffer allocated this way, just like `realloc`